acook/cmdr/README.markdown

 Rather Different Goals?
 ------

 So here's the deal, years ago I read about the new fancy-shmancy [Monad](http://en.wikipedia.org/wiki/Windows_PowerShell "Yes I still call it Monad because it was an awesome name, dammit!").
 It's goal, as I understood it boiled down to *commands as objects*.
-It was a fantastc concept.
+It was a fantastic concept.
 Naturally, as it has with many things, Microsoft failed to deliver.

 And again, as it often does, the [Oberon](http://en.wikipedia.org/wiki/Oberon_(programming_language "The most badass shit no one has heard of.") system did it first and better.
 In fact I use the Oberon OS long before Monad was even thought of, but Monad reminded me of the concept again.

-In both cases they assumed the underlying system was also an object system and then gave you immense power over those elements, accessible from the commandline just like a standard shell.
+In both cases they assumed the underlying system was also an object system and then gave you immense power over those elements, accessible from the command line just like a standard shell.
 Currently, I'm not working on my own operating system (yet) so I have so such luxury.
-However, unixy systems such as Linux, OS X, BSD, Hurd, and others provide a lot of process-level information and documentation that is exceedingly simple to access and parse (once you know where to look..).
+However, Unix-y systems such as Linux, OS X, BSD, Hurd, and others provide a lot of process-level information and documentation that is exceedingly simple to access and parse (once you know where to look..).

 Are you getting the point any time soon?
 ------